Tag: Jonathan Reynolds

 Jonathan Reynolds – 2016 Parliamentary Question to the Department for Business, Innovation and Skills

-To ask the Secretary of State for Business, Innovation and Skills, pursuant to the Answer of 29 February to Question 28168, how many responses to the Government’s consultation on devolving Sunday trading rules were opposed to devolving powers to extend trading hours on a Sunday to local areas.
+To ask the Secretary of State for Business, Innovation and Skills, how many responses to the Government’s consultation on devolving Sunday trading rules were opposed to any relaxation of Sunday trading rules.

 Anna Soubry